KappaNone/StreamFlix-API/README.md

 ### Trials & Discounts

-- First subscription per user automatically gets a 30-day trial (configurable per plan).
+- First subscription per user automatically gets a 7-day trial (pulls from each plan's `trialDays`).
-- Invitations provide a 25% discount on the invitee's first paid month and extend the inviter's active subscription by 7 days.
+- Invitation codes grant the same temporary discount to both invitee and inviter for `discountDurationDays`, and every account can only redeem a referral discount once.

 ## Testing & Linting